typedb/typedb-docs/08-schema/01-concepts.md

 The ability to subtype relationships not only helps mirror the reality of the dataset as perceived in the real world but also enables automated reasoning using type hierarchies.

 #### Define an abstract relationship
 There may be scenarios where a parent relationship is only defined for other relationships to inherit, and under no circumstance, do we expect to have any instances of this parent.
 To model this logic in the schema, we use the `is-abstract` keyword.
-Let's say in the example above, we would like to define the `affiliation` relationship type to be abstract.
-By doing so, we are indicating that no data instances of the `affiliation` relationship are allowed to be created.
+Let's say in the example above, we would like to define the `location-of-everything` relationship type to be abstract.
+By doing so, we are indicating that no data instances of the `location-of-everything` relationship are allowed to be created, leaving us with instances of `location-of-birth` and `location-of-residence` only.

 <div class="tabs dark">